mfaani/mfaani/content/posts/interviewing/arrays/asteroids-collision/index.md

     - remote(at: Int): O(n)
 - Total: O(n * n)

-### Space Compelexity
+### Space Complexity
 `O(1)`: If the parameter was passed as `inout` instead, then it would have been `O(1)`, because we really didn't need another variable.
 We just did it to make it mutable.

 ## Solution Two

 ### Idea
 We're comparing adjacent objects and some a bit backtracking when we go towards the left to collide left leaning asteroids.
 Because of this using a _stack_ is a good idea.
-Stacks are usally percieved as 'vertical' data structures while arrays are percieved as 'horizontal' data structures.
-This makes it slighly difficult to start thinking of arrays.
-If you think of arrays as verticle structures then a stack can also seem less counterintuitive.
+Stacks are usually perceived as 'vertical' data structures while arrays are perceived as 'horizontal' data structures.
+This makes it slightly difficult to start thinking of arrays.
+If you think of arrays as vertical structures then a stack can also seem less counterintuitive.

 ### Pseudocode